Exposome – the concept to know to act on the health of employees

 To learn more about the impact of these pollutants on health and performance at work you can read the following article: air pollutants and their impact on health.

-In parallel, public policies have integrated the exposome into the action programs carried out in environmental health.
+At the same time, public policies have integrated the exposome into the action programs carried out in environmental health.
 In France, the concept was mobilized for the first time in 2015 as part of the 3rd National Environmental Health Plan (PNSE3) to enable “a new approach to environmental health”.

 The fourth National Health and Environment Plan (PNSE4), launched in May 2021, makes proposals in this direction: to reduce environmental exposures affecting our health through the establishment of a Green data for Health (GD4H) and to facilitate the structuring and strengthening of environmental health research through a Priority Research Program (PPR).